 Focusing on the eastern Mediterranean, this course undertakes a diachronic examination of models of empire (Athenian, Byzantine, Ottoman), concluding with questions of nineteenth-century European and modern colonialism and postcolonialism.
 Particular emphasis is paid to legacies of Hellenism, and to the challenges and possibilities of cross-cultural interaction.
 The aim is to expose students to historical, philosophical, literary, and political models for studying this interaction.

-Now in its fourteenth year, the five-week course consists of eight interrelated seminars.
+Now in its fifteenth year, the five-week course consists of eight interrelated seminars.
 Each week-long seminar meets daily (Monday through Thursday), for a total of four two-hour periods.
 Seminars run in pairs over the first four weeks of the course; students write two short response papers (two pages) per week.
 The fifth week is devoted to the writing of the final ten-page paper.
 Students are contacted about book purchases and preparatory reading in late spring; other material is available online and through access to Harvard digital resources.
 Seminar topics are listed below.